 Publicly Owned Utilities

 Publicly owned utilities (POUs) are utilities run by Federal, State, or municipal entities and, in some cases, political subdivisions.
 Historically, POUs began in smaller cities and towns that did not initially attract interest or investment from IOUs.

 While POUs are generally smaller (serving an average of about 12,000 customers each) and may lack the resources of a large IOU, they are not subject to the same stringent regulations as IOUs and may have more flexibility in terms of ownership models and other partnering opportunities.

 Cooperatives (co-ops) are not-for-profit member-owned utilities that are usually located in rural areas and have a presence in 47 States.
+Distribution co-ops deliver electricity to their members (customers) while generation and transmission co-ops produce or purchase power that can in turn be provided wholesale to distribution co-ops.
 Co-ops expanded rapidly after the 1936 Rural Electrification Act to bring electricity to communities not served by IOUs or municipal utilities.

 Identifying Opportunities and Making Contact

 Given that individual counties may have multiple utilities and potentially multiple types of utilities operating within their boundaries, prospective EVSE site planners should become familiar with all the utilities in their region and determine which utility serves their prospective EVSE site.
 This will let site planners identify all options for potential partnering, which could be important given the wide range of EV programs and varying levels of interest and involvement among utilities.